palantir/atlasdb/docs/source/services/timelock_service/installation.rst

 14. Restart each client.

-15. To verify that the migration worked correctly, get a fresh timestamp for each client from the Timelock server.
+15. (Optional) To verify that the migration worked correctly, get a fresh timestamp for each client from the Timelock server.
     For each client, the timestamp returned should be strictly greater than the corresponding timestamp obtained in step 10.